2.4. Prepare SD card

 and press enter.Safely eject the SD card.

-128 MB FAT contains the ecosystem:
+The 1 GB FAT contains the ecosystem:

-boot files: FSBL, FPGA images, U-Boot, Linux kernel
+Boot files: FSBL, FPGA images, U-Boot, Linux kernel;

-Red Pitaya API libraries and header files
+Red Pitaya API libraries and header files;

-Red Pitaya web applications, scripts, tools
+Red Pitaya web applications, scripts, tools;

-customized Nginx web server
+Customized Nginx web server.

-~4 GB Ext4 contains the OS:
+The ~8 GB Ext4 contains the OS:

-Ubuntu/Debian OS
+Ubuntu/Debian OS,

-various libraries
+various libraries,

-network setup customization
+network setup customization,

-systemd services customization
+systemd services customization.

 Note